Asfandyar-Khan-2022/hangman/README.md

 However, if the guessed letter is not correct then the user is promted with 'Sorry, {guess} is not in the word.
 Try again'.
 Which results in the user losing a life.
 The user has a limited number of lives which are set by the user as well.
 By default the number of lives are set to 5.

 Upon completion of the game the user is congratulated with the promt 'Congratulations.
 You won the game!' if they win.
-Otherwise, they are promted with 'You have {num_lives} lives left'
+Otherwise, they are promted with 'You have {num_lives} lives left'. if the number of lives left is zero then 'You lost!' is shown

 ## Code structure